Considerations and Limitations

 • The validation process matches the fingerprint only with the network identifier of the Linux machine (its IPv4 address, IPv6 address, FQDN, or hostname) used in the respective Veeam Explorer for Oracle session.
 If you use 2 different network identifiers of the same unverified server in 2 recovery sessions (for example, its IPv4 address in one recovery session and its hostname in another), you will need to perform 2 separate fingerprint validations.
 No further validations are necessary if you reuse a validated network identifier in another recovery session.

-• [For restore to Oracle ASM] You cannot specify paths and file names for restored database files.
-During restore, Oracle ASM will automatically create and name the necessary files in the specified disk group using the OMF (Oracle Managed Files) feature.
+• [For data recovery to Oracle ASM disks] You cannot specify paths and file names for recovered database files.
+During recovery, Oracle ASM will automatically create and name the necessary files in the specified disk group using the OMF (Oracle Managed Files) feature.

 Restore from Image-Level Backups